-Another theme that emerged from classroom interactions and the interviews was the positioning of Maraş Kurmanji speakers as 'mixing' Turkish and Kurdish languages.
-We also see this in Elif's narrative in Excerpt 3 when she reports that speakers from Mardin and surrounding areas (Bohtan region) speak in full sentences and that speakers of her region had

-'poor vocabulary' (line 7) along with the use of Turkish words (line 6-7) when speaking in Kurdish.
+Another theme that emerged from classroom interactions and the interviews was the positioning of Maraş Kurmanji speakers as "mixing" Turkish and Kurdish languages.
+We also see this in Elif's narrative in (3) when she reports that speakers from Mardin and surrounding areas (Bohtan region) speak in full sentences and that speakers of her region had "poor vocabulary" (line 7) along with the use of Turkish words (line 6-7) when speaking in Kurdish.
 The notion of mixing Turkish and Kurdish languages also generated mixed feelings towards dominant discourses.
-In Excerpt 5 from East London Classroom, the teacher Mikail (male) gives students a 'filling in the blanks' task, where he fills in the missing verbs in Turkish.
+In (5) from East London Classroom, the teacher Mikail (male) gives students a "filling in the blanks" task, where he fills in the missing verbs in Turkish.
 For example, in the first line the first five words are in Kurdish and the sixth word where the verb should be is in Turkish.
 The following excerpt focuses on the interaction between Mikail and Yeter (female), one of the students.
-Yeter could be described as a prototypical speaker of Maraş Kurmanji, retaining the phonological features of Maraş Kurmanji.
-She was one of the less well-educated participants in the class, and this could be one of the reasons why she was laughed at and picked on by other pupils more than the welleducated participants.
+Yeter could be described as a prototypical speaker of Maras Kurmanji, retaining the phonological features of Maraş Kurmanji.
+She was one of the less well-educated participants in the class, and this could be one of the reasons why she was laughed at and picked on by other pupils more than the well-educated participants.

-1 Mikail 2 3 4 5 Yeter 6 7 Mikail Ez her sibeh saet heştande{ KR } uyanıyorum {TR}.
-Ser çavên xwe yixiyorum û diranen xwe firçe { KR }yapıyorum {TR}. brush my teeth&gt; Bu ne hepsi Türkçe? {TR} <what all="" is="" it's="" this="" turkish?=""> ((continues)) taşte ya ku dayîka min amade kirî bi hevra{KR}</what> 8 yiyiyorum{TR}.
-9 Piştî taşte cilên xwe li xwe $\{KR\}$ giyiyorum $\{TR\}$ .
-10 11 $\hat{U}$ ji mal { KR } çıqıyorum {TR} Ez jî Eisebury para trana ( KR ) biniyarum (TR) û ( KR ) aidiyarum (TR) 11 Finsbury parq trene {KR} biniyorum {TR} û {KR} gidiyorum {TR} dibistane {KR }.
-12 Dibistana min (di) navenda bajêr e seet deh û nîvande waneyên me { KR } 13 başlıyor {TR}.
-15 Li dibastana me ji her netewî mirov hene { KR } 16 Seet dozdaha em navbera nîvro{ KR } 17 veriyoruz. {TR} Ez xwaringehe dibistane xwarine { KR } yiyiyorum {TR}.
-18 19 I put my clothes on.
+'''

+(5a)

+Mikail Ez her sibeh saet heştande {KR} uyanıyorum {TR}.
+Ser çavên xwe yixiyorum

+2

+û diranen xwe firçe {KR} yapıyorum {TR}.

+3

+<I wake up at eight o'clock every morning.
+I wash my face and

+4

+brush my teeth>

+Bu ne hepsi Türkçe? {TR}

+5

+<what is this it's all Turkish?>

+6

+Mikail ((continues)) taste va ku dayîka min amade kirî bi hevra {KR}

+7

+'''

+'''

+8

+vivivorum {TR}.

+Pistî taste cilên xwe li xwe {KR} giviyorum {TR}.

+9

+Û ji mal {KR} çıqıyorum {TR} Ez jî

+10

+Finsbury parq trene {KR} biniyorum {TR} û {KR} gidiyorum {TR}

+11

+12

+dibistane {KR}.

+13

+Dibistana min (di) navenda bajêr e seet deh û nîvande waneyên me {KR}

+başlıyor {TR}.

+14

+15

+Li dibastana me ji her netewî mirov hene {KR}

+16

+Seet dozdaha em navbera nîvro {KR}

+17

+veriyoruz. {TR} Ez xwaringehe dibistane xwarine {KR} yiyiyorum {TR}.

+18

+<I eat breakfast that my mum prepared, together.
+After having breakfast

+I put my clothes on.
 And leave home.
+I take the train from Finsbury

+19

+20

-I take the train from Finsbury 20 park and I go.
-My school is in the centre of the city, and at ten thirty my 21 class starts.
+park and I go.
+My school is in the centre of the city, and at ten thirty my

+21

+class starts.
 In our school we have people from all nations.
+At twelve

-At twelve 22 o'clock we have a lunch break.
-I eat my meals in the refectory of the school.> 23 Yeter amo aynı {TR}/{ KR } mîno kurmoncîye ma yozmişkirîye{KR } 24 but this is written like our Kurdish> 25 Miakil Kurmancîya we yazmişkirîye êre [laughs] {KR} 26 <yes [laughs]="" in="" is="" it="" kurdish="" written="" your=""></yes> 27 Yeter ((continues)) nivî tirkî nivî kurmoncî ay î tavhav dakim 28 ka a wayn biwem {KR }.
+o'clock we have a lunch break.
+I eat my meals in the refectory of the school.>

+22

+23 Yeter

+amo avnı {TR}/{KR} mîno kurmoncîye ma vozmiskirîye {KR}

+<but this is written like our Kurdish>

+24

+25 Miakil Kurmancîya we yazmişkirîye êre [laughs] {KR}

+26

+<ves it is written in your Kurdish [laughs]>

+((continues)) nivî tirkî nivî kurmoncî av î tavhav dakim

+27 Yeter

+28

+ka a wayn biwem {KR}.

-29 <half Turkish and half Turkish, I mix them,
+<half Turkish and half Turkish, I mix them,

+29

+30

-30 let me put it this way>
+let me put it this way>

+31

-31 [EVERBODY LAUGHS]
+[EVERBODY LAUGHS]

+'''